-- 1. Demonstrate in-depth knowledge in theoretical approaches to counselling and psychotheraphy. - 2.
-Critically evaluate, synthesize and resolve conflicting results in theoretical approaches to counselling and psychotheraphy. - 3.
-Articulate trends in theoretical approaches to counselling and psychotheraphy. - 4.
-Locate research articles and show critical thinking about research findings in theoretical approaches to counselling and psychotheraphy. - 5.
-Express knowledge of theoretical approaches to counselling and psychotheraphy in written form. - 6.
+- 1. Demonstrate in-depth knowledge in skills and techniques in counselling and psychotherapy. - 2.
+Critically evaluate, synthesize and resolve conflicting results in skills and techniques in counselling and psychotherapy . - 3.
+Articulate trends in skills and techniques in counselling and psychotherapy. - 4.
+Locate research articles and show critical thinking about research findings. - 5.
+Express psychological knowledge in written form in more than 1 sub-discipline. - 6.
 Engage in evidence-based dialogue with course director and peers. - 7.
 Demonstrate an ability to work with others.